My Dinner with Hervé

-My Dinner with Hervé is an American television drama film written and directed by Sacha Gervasi, based on the later days of actor Hervé Villechaize.
+My Dinner with Hervé is an American television drama film written and directed by Sacha Gervasi, based on the later days of actor Hervé Villechaize, its title a riff on Louis Malle's My Dinner with Andre.
 The film stars Peter Dinklage as Villechaize, Jamie Dornan as a struggling journalist, and Andy García as Villechaize's Fantasy Island co-star Ricardo Montalbán.
 It premiered on HBO on October 20, 2018, and received generally positive reviews from critics, who praised the performances of Dinklage and Dornan.

 Plot

-Danny Tate, a journalist and recovering alcoholic, is sent to Los Angeles for work, which includes interviewing actor Hervé Villechaize.
+Danny Tate, a journalist and recovering alcoholic, is sent to LA for work, which includes interviewing actor Hervé Villechaize.
 Feeling insulted after Tate ends their interview to leave for another one with Gore Vidal, Villechaize chides Tate about his career.
 Tate pays for their meal and leaves, but arrives late for his interview with Vidal, who promptly leaves.

 Later that night, Tate receives a call from Villechaize, who insists on continuing their interview.
 Tate decides to do so, mainly in order to prevent himself from returning to drinking.
 Villechaize arrives in a limo and the pair drive through the city, while Villechaize details his past, from his parents learning of his dwarfism, his mother's resentment of him and his father's efforts to cure it, to his early career as a painter.
 After he is assaulted, his parents send him to New York City, where he is inspired to become an actor after spending two months in his apartment watching television.
 After securing representation from the William Morris Agency (by means of barging into Martin Rothstein's office with a knife), Villechaize is cast in the James Bond film The Man with the Golden Gun, earning applause from the audience as well as his mother upon its premiere.
 Despite the attention from The Man with the Golden Gun, Villechaize goes four years without work.
 He says that he kept praying and soon enough, Rothstein secures him a role in the series Fantasy Island, which renews Villechaize's popularity.
 Villechaize marries Camille Hagen after she guest stars on the show.